 For all these reasons, flavonoids are used to develop new antiviral drugs.

-Loss of appetite is also commonly attributed to bacteria and viruses, and many studies have demonstrated the potent antibacterial and antiviral activity of Palo Azul and its flavonoids.
+Loss of appetite is also commonly attributed to bacteria, and many studies have demonstrated the potent antibacterial activity of palo azul and its flavonoids.

 Flavonoid-rich foods: apples, pears, onions, strawberries, blueberries, celery, peppers, and teas such as palo azul

 Now you know all the miraculous benefits of flavonoids so there's no reason why you shouldn't be eating vegetables, fruits, and drinking palo azul tea every day.
 But don't keep the magic to yourself, share palo azul with your loved ones!

 Key for health 😉

 * Palo azul is commonly referred to by its scientific name: Eysenhardtia polystachya / E. polystachya / E.P - Cyclolepis genistoides / C. genistoides - kidney wood - palo dulce